james-pawula/james-pawula.github.io/_posts/2024-10-30-WireShark.md

 Knowing these essentials will help you effectively analyze and troubleshoot network traffic using Wireshark.

 ## Youtube Videos
-<https://www.youtube.com/watch?v=5PKAa6TI82U> Chris Geer breaks it all down for you
+Chris Geer breaks it all down for you

 {% include embed/youtube.html id='5PKAa6TI82U' %}

 ****

->Are we stable?
->UGH!